Leamsi9/ismaelvelasco.dev/clfmhzqop000509ld3a5p7yuc.md

 Another example of preverse effects is the way Bitcoin's electricity demand, as we saw in Texas, can place the grid under strain, renewable energy or not, attracting regulatory attention from Congress.
 In China too, pressures on the electricity grid led to [regulatory warnings and interventions](https://www.bbc.com/news/technology-47867031) in 2019 that prefigured the final crackdown in 2021.
 In Venezuela, where subsidised electricity and [economic collapse made Bitcoin a financial safe haven](https://www.emerald.com/insight/content/doi/10.1108/TG-01-2020-0009/full/html), Bitcoin mining spikes led to [grid failures and blackouts](https://www.sciencedirect.com/science/article/abs/pii/S2214629621002607) with 90% of the country being without electric power for several hours, and whole regions losing access to electricity for an entire week.
 The economic, social and human impact in a country without a functioning social net, was immense.

-## The pitfalls of thinking of renewable energy as a get-out-of-jail-free card
+## Renewable electricity supply chains: blindspot of the green transition

 ![Ore cart bypass in an abandoned silver mine.
 Cobalt, ON ...](https://preview.redd.it/1n5kj2mdtfk11.jpg?auto=webp&s=6e8b942190712f3e48bf3cb644373ba7f58b0a80#centerw150 align="center")